-The gyros cannot know where the Earth surface is in relation to your aircrafts attitude.
-The accelerometers can do this - but only if your aircraft is not accelerating, deceleration or changing direction of flight.
-In principle, the accelerometers can give us the information we need if you average them over a long time (much longer than your average maneuver, like a turn would take).
-But of course that would give you a very slow result that is all but unusable.
-Enter the gyros - using a sophisticated piece of mathematics, it is possible to work out using turn rates around three axis how the horizon (that we know from the accelerometers) is changing in the short term.
+The rate gyroscopes have no way of "knowing" where the Earth surface is in relation to your aircraft.
+During non-accelerating flight the measurement from the accelerometers can be used to calculate the attitude of the AHRS relative to the earth - but only if your aircraft is not accelerating, deceleration or changing direction of flight.
+In principle, the accelerometers can give us the information we need if you average them over a long time (much longer than your average maneuver, like a turn, would take).
+But of course that would give you a very slow result that is all but usable.
+Enter the rate gyroscopes.
+Using a sophisticated piece of mathematics, it is possible to work out using turn rates around three axis how the horizon (that we know from the accelerometers) is changing in the short term.
 Unfortunately, while the gyros are very good at giving a good result following through a few maneuvers, accumulated measurement errors will eventually cause the calculated horizon to drift out of true.
 The interesting part is that this applies to any and all strapdown systems, regardless of how expensive the gyros are - it may just take a little longer until the errors become a problem.

-So how does this affect us ?
+So how does this affect us?
 The system will work fine if we allow the accelerometers opportunity to correct any error that has accumulated during a maneuver that relied on only the gyros to calculate the movement of the horizon relative to your aircraft.

-In practice, with careful and clever design of the software in your AHRS, your AHRS will work fine for normal flight which would normally consist of much straight and level inter spaced with relatively short maneuvers (such as a turn).
+In practice, with careful and clever design of the software in your AHRS, your AHRS will work fine for normal flight which would normally consist of much straight and level inter spaced with relatively short maneuvers (such as turns).
 During the straight and level parts of the flight, the information from the accelerometers is dominant in determining your attitude while during any maneuver (or turbulence induced rotations) the gyros become dominant.

-Should you be flying a continuous maneuver without ever giving the AHRS a change to re vector Earths gravity, your horizon will eventually drift out.
+Should you be flying a continuous maneuver without ever giving the AHRS a change to re vector Earth's gravity, your horizon will eventually drift out.

-Just how long this takes is dependent on two factors: The quality of the system as a whole (including the expensive gyros) AND the quality of your installation.
+Just how long this takes is dependent on two factors: The quality of the system as a whole (including the rate gyroscopes) AND the quality of your installation.

-SP-4 installation
+SP-5 installation

-The AHRS must be rigidly fixed to your airframe (i.e. It must not move relative to your airframe).
+The SP-5 and SP-2 must be rigidly fixed to your airframe (i.e. it must not move relative to your airframe).

-The AHRS must be aligned correctly with your airframe.
-The horizon picture you are seeing on your display is not that of your aircraft but that of the AHRS !
+The AHRS must be aligned correctly to your airframe.
+The horizon picture you are seeing on your display is not that of your aircraft but that of the AHRS.